Being devoted to sleep, the bedroom is a particularly important room in a home. And an intentional design can set the desired calming atmosphere.

 What is the last thing you see when going to bed?
 Probably your nightstand.
 So why not turn it into a soothing biophilic moment?

 Natural elements like greenery, pebbles, or shells can all recall a personal experience in nature.
-A nightstand vignette could then evoke the soothing memories of a pleasant and relaxing time in nature, easing the mind into sleep.
+A nightstand vignette could then evoke memories of a pleasant and relaxing time in nature, easing the mind into sleep.
 If this experience took place locally, thinking about it would also strengthen the attachment to the local environment, contributing to that sense of place that makes daily life so much more meaningful.

 If the home is our refuge from the outside world, the bedroom is our refuge from daytime altogether.
 And a biophilic design can make it deeply restorative, honouring the importance of rest.